RAF Ibsley Watch Office

 Help save RAF Ibsley

 RAF Ibsley Watch Office (also known as Ibsley Control Tower) once played a crucial part in Britain’s fight against the dark forces of Hitler’s planned invasion.
 It now stands derelict and in peril.
 Our project aims to rescue and restore the Watch Office at the former Second World War airfield at Ibsley, near Ringwood in the New Forest.
-With your support, we have the chance to save this wartime monument to human courage.

 -